 Walk c321 Skiddaw and Lonscale Fell from Millbeck, nr Keswick

-This highly detailed, easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Keswick, is 9¾ miles long and will take about 7hrs.
-It is a Grade 7 (Hard) walk.
+This 9¾ mile, Grade 7 (Hard), easy-to-follow, hand-crafted walk, complete with GPS Waypoints, starts at Keswick & will take you about 7 hrs to complete.

 Vital Statistics: